 Filling of the SPR was suspended during 1990-1992 after the Iraqi invasion of Kuwait, but was resumed at a modest rate.
-Fill declined to 16,500 b/d during FY1994 before fill was suspended at the end of that fiscal year.
-The SPR itself reached 592 million barrels before purchases were again suspended.
+Fill declined to 16,500 b/d during FY1994 before being suspended at the end of that fiscal year; by then the SPR itself held 592 million barrels.
 Owing to sales of SPR oil during 1996, the level in the Reserve had fallen to 563.5 million barrels by the early spring of 1997.
 (At the prices prevailing in the late spring of 1998, that inventory would have declined to roughly 542 million barrels had a sale authorized for FY1998 been carried out.)
-In mid-November of 2001, President Bush ordered fill of the SPR to its current capacity of roughly 700 million barrels, principally through oil acquired as royalty-in-kind (RIK) for production from federal offshore leases.
-Deliveries scheduled for late 2002 and the first months of 2003 have been delayed due to tightness in world oil markets.
-However, deliveries are scheduled to resume in April 2003 at the rate of 130,000 b/d, with a target of bringing the SPR to 628 million barrels by the end of FY2003 and 675 million barrels by the end of FY2004.
-By mid-June 2003, the SPR reached more than 605 million barrels.
+In mid-November of 2001, President Bush ordered fill of the SPR to 700 million barrels, principally through oil acquired as royalty-in-kind (RIK) for production from federal offshore leases.
+Deliveries scheduled for late 2002 and the first months of 2003 were delayed due to tightness in world oil markets.
+Deliveries of RIK oil, and oil that was still owed from an "exchange" held in 2000, resumed in the spring, exceeded 200,000 barrels per day during summer 2003, and variously averaged between 60,000 and 200,000 b/d through October 2004.
+Oil obligations to the SPR from the 2000 exchange were satisfied in January 2004.